-Appendix H. Particle moving at the speed of light: propagation of the deformation along the trajectory
+Appendix G. Particle moving at the speed of light: propagation of the deformation along the trajectory

-Let's deduce the following, from the result of Appendix F.
+Let's deduce the following from the result in Appendix E.

-The deformation of P in C propagates along the D line in the same direction as the motion of P and is described by the $b_C$ boost which is associated with the speed of light in the same direction.
+The deformation of P in C propagates along the D line in the same direction as the motion of P and is described by the b_C boost associated with the speed of light in the same direction.

-This can be noticed as soon as P deviates from this D line trajectory.
+This can't be really observed when P moves along D, because the deformation generated by P can't be distinguished from the deformation generated by its GW propagating in the same direction.
+But this can be observed as soon as P deviates from this D line trajectory.
 First of all, the GW generated by P propagates along the D line for symmetry reasons.
-The propagation speed is the speed of light as assumed by assumption (I).
-And the propagated local deformation is described by $b_C$ : the demonstration is the same as in Appendix G. Or it is possible to use Appendix G assuming v < c and then considering the limit v = c.
+The propagation speed is the speed of light, as assumed in assumption (I).
+The propagated local deformation is described by b_C : the demonstration is the same as in Appendix F. Alternatively, it is possible to use Appendix F assuming v < c and then considering the limit v = c.

-Appendix I. Simple description of the local space-time deformation
+Appendix H. Simple description of the local space-time deformation

-Let's describe the local space-time deformation generated by a particle or a GW, using the most simple possible way.
-For that the Poincaré-Einstein synchronization [26] will be used.
-The Minguzzi synchronization will not be required since the transitivity of the procedure is not mandatory here.
-This procedure is used here for the construction of a R'(C, ct', x') inertial frame in motion at the v speed with respect to another, let's write it R(O, ct, x).
-No Lorentz transform nor boost is needed for that, only Eintein synchronization rule and geometry in two dimensions are used.
+Let's describe the local space-time deformation generated by a particle or a GW, using the simplest possible approach.
+For that, the Poincaré-Einstein synchronization [26] will be used.
+The Minguzzi synchronization is not strictly required since the transitivity of the procedure is not mandatory here.
+This procedure is used here for the construction of an inertial frame R'(C, ct', x'), moving at speed v with respect to another frame, denoted R(O, ct, x).
+No Lorentz transform or boost is needed for that, only the Einstein synchronization rule and geometry in two dimensions are used.
 Figure (2) represents this construction.
-After this construction x' is the symmetric of ct' through the orthogonal symmetry with respect to the light trajectory in the x increasing direction.
-Indeed, the circle passing by O and M, and having C as its center contains also N because the OMN triangle is rectangle in N. Hence CM = CN.
-Then if H is the middle of M and N then CH is parallel to ON because of
+After this construction, x' is the symmetric of ct' through the orthogonal symmetry with respect to the light trajectory in the increasing x direction.
+Indeed, the circle passing through Oand M, and having C as its center, also contains N because the OMN triangle is a right triangle at N. Hence, CM = CN.
+Then, if H is the midpoint of M and N, then CH is parallel to ON by Thales' theorem applied to the OMN triangle.
+And, of course, CN is the direction of the light trajectory in the increasing x direction.